marcolardera/chatgpt-cli/CONTRIBUTING.md

 ### Formatting

-This project uses Black (https://github.com/psf/black) as a code formatter (Most IDE have an extension that makes straightforward to use it).
+This project uses [Ruff](https://github.com/astral-sh/ruff) as a code formatter (Most IDE have an extension that makes straightforward to use it).
 Please format the code using this tool before submitting a PR.